MicrosoftDocs/learn/learn-pr/azure/analyze-infrastructure-with-azure-monitor-logs/includes/4-exercise-create-log-queries.md

         | take 10
     ```

-1. Click **Run** to execute the query and see the results.
+1. Select **Run** to execute the query and see the results.
 You can drill into each row in the results to obtain further information.

 1. Sort the data by time, by running the following query.